-The family of 5-year-old Zach lives in Lexington, Kentucky, and is an integral part of PRF's efforts to raise public awareness, involve other families in our programs, and raise funds for research.
+The family of 7-year-old Zach lives in Lexington, Kentucky, and is an integral part of PRF's efforts to raise public awareness and raise funds for research.
 We appreciate the time and effort they devote to these important activities.